Operation Christmas Child Shoebox Christmas Gifts

 Where to Get Operation Christmas Child Boxes?

-If you're as excited about this project as I am and you want to get started on packing a few Christmas shoeboxes of your own, start with finding yourself a great box.
+If you're as excited about this project as I am and you want to get started on packing a few Christmas shoeboxes of your own, you'll first need a great box.
 Hobby Lobby carries plastic red and green shoeboxes earmarked for Operation Christmas Child but any shoebox size box will work.
 You can even make your own!
 Clear plastic bins can be picked up at dollar stores, Walmart, and Target.

 Then figure out what you'd like to fill it with.
 I've got a list of gift suggestions to help make it easier for you HERE – How to Pack a Christmas Shoebox.